luisfcolon/til/python/best-delimiter-to-use.md

 # Best delimiter to use

-Choosing a delimiter to join strings can be tricky.
+Choosing a delimiter to join a list into a string can be tricky.
 How can you 100% ensure the delimiter you choose will be unique?
+You can use [field seperators](https://en.wikipedia.org/wiki/C0_and_C1_control_codes#Field_separators).

 ```
 chr(29).join(['a', 'b', 'c'])